Let’s face it. A travel medicine bag isn’t many people’s priority when it comes to putting together that all-important

 Some people swear by acupressure bands (Sea-Band).

 Other Items To Consider Putting in your DIY Travel Medicine Bag

 Think Gaviscon or Pepto Bismol.
-For those times when you overindulge with delicious food or have a few extra drinks.
+For those times when you overindulge in delicious food or have a few extra drinks.

 What’s NOT in my Travel Medical Kit